General Cluster Guidelines and Policies

 Please avoid running low memory computations on the bigmem partition.

-The gpu-v100 partition is strictly for computations that utilize GPUs.
+The GPU partitions, such as gpu-v100 and gpu-a100, are strictly for computations that utilize GPUs.

-Please do not run CPU-only computations on the gpu-v100 partition.
+Please do not run CPU-only computations on the GPU partitions.